johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - Address requested changes.
 - Resolve any merge conflicts.
 - Respond to review comments.
-- Ensure that all required CI checks pass.
 - Resolve conversations before merging.

 The PR may be merged only after receiving the required approval.
 Once satisfied with the changes, the reviewer should approve the PR and ask the PR author to merge it.

-Do not merge directly into `main`.
+Do not push directly to `main`; changes must be merged through an approved PR.

 #### **7. Include in Your Lab Report**
 For your individual contribution, include: